 The following information and data has been provided by ECMC from reports provided by or to the U.S. Department of Education.
 References to fiscal year refer to the federal fiscal year that begins on October 1 and ends on September 30 each year.
+As of December 19, 2013, the reserve ratio and claims rate data reported herein was not available for federal fiscal year end September 30, 2013.
 Information for federal fiscal year 2011 includes information for the time period when the guarantee on the loans in the California portfolio had been transferred from CSAC to ECMC.
 Historical information for the time period 2008-2010 reflects information provided to the U.S. Department of Education by the prior guarantor or servicer for this portfolio.
 ECMC has not verified, and makes no representation as to the accuracy or completeness of, the information compiled by the U.S. Department of Education or as to any calculations other than as required by federal regulation.

 Federal Reserve and Operating Funds and Loan Portfolio.
 As part of the FFELP, ECMC maintains federal reserve fund and operating fund accounts for the ECMC portfolio (including the previously segregated ECMC CA portfolio).
 The operating fund and federal reserve fund assets related to the guaranteed loan portfolio are restricted to certain uses by statute.
-As of September 30, 2012, the ECMC loan portfolio had total federal reserve fund assets of approximately \$221.7 million.
-Through September 30, 2012, the outstanding unpaid aggregate amount of principal and interest on loans that had been guaranteed by ECMC under FFELP was approximately \$30.4 billion.
-ECMC had operating fund assets as of September 30, 2012 totaling approximately \$201.6 million.
+As of September 30, 2013, the ECMC loan portfolio had total federal reserve fund assets of approximately \$243.1 million.
+Through September 30, 2013, the outstanding unpaid aggregate amount of principal and interest on loans that had been guaranteed by ECMC under FFELP was approximately \$27.9 billion.
+ECMC had operating fund assets as of September 30, 2013 totaling approximately \$107.2 million.

 In addition, pursuant to its charter with the U.S. Department of Education, ECMC performs a number of specialized services for the U.S. Department of Education through ECMC's Federal Services Bureau.
 These services include bankruptcy servicing and processing, providing a safety-net function for the U.S. Department of Education to assist other guaranty agencies during periods of economic difficulty, and assisting the U.S. Department of Education in other areas as requested.
 ECMC maintains a separate account for reserve fund assets in its Federal Service Bureau.
 Although ECMC may accumulate assets in this account during the month, ECMC returns all excess reserve fund assets in its Federal Services Bureau at the end of each month.
-Therefore, as of September 30, 2012, ECMC had no reserve fund assets in its Federal Services Bureau account.
-These assets are the property of the United States Department of Education and are not available for payment of claims for ECMC guaranteed loans.
+Therefore, as of September 30, 2013, ECMC had no reserve fund assets in its Federal Services Bureau account.
+These assets are the property of the United States

+Department of Education and are not available for payment of claims for ECMC guaranteed loans.